 3. Refusing to Pay Buyer’s Closing Costs

 Let me ask you a question Mr/Mrs Seller.
 What is more important, the sales price of your home, or how much money you walk away with (herein I will call it NET)?
 The NET of course!
 So, who cares if the buyer want’s you to “pay” $50k in closing costs for them….raise the price by $50k….and it’s the same NET to you!
 That is an exaggerated example but I am being serious here.
 So many sellers get stuck on the idea that they absolutely don’t want to pay buyer’s closing costs and that the buyers should pay for their own expenses.
-The reality in today’s market is this: Buyer’s are having a harder time saving a down payment and with heightened down-payment requirements, it’s challenging for some buyers to come up with the additional 2%-3% to cover their closing costs on top of the 5% – 20% they are already coming to the table with for a down-payment.
+The reality in today’s changing market is some buyers are starting to ask for closing cost credits again.
+It’s challenging for some buyers to come up with the additional 2%-3% to cover their closing costs on top of the 5% – 20% they are already coming to the table with for a down-payment.

 Still not convinced, check this out.
 YOU ARE NOT EVEN PAYING THEM….THE BUYER’s ARE FINANCING THEM.
 Look at these options